-Other Worlds Austin is one of the premier SciFi film festivals in the USA, with five years running of sold out screenings, over a dozen World and North American Premieres, and filmmakers from all over the world in attendance.
-In 2016 we added Horror to the mix with Under Worlds Austin to great acclaim.
-Screening at Flix Brewhouse, America's only cinema with its own microbrewery, our films play on DCP with 5.1 sound on giant 42+ foot screens, arguably the best in the Austin area.
-Indie at its heart, OWA is firmly committed to championing filmmakers and writers and bringing the best films to the Geek Capital of the World.
+Other Worlds is the premier SciFi film festival in the USA, with five years running of sold out screenings, over a dozen World and North American Premieres, and filmmakers from all over the world in attendance.
+In 2016 we added Horror to the mix with Under Worlds to great acclaim.
+Our films play on DCP with 5.1 sound on giant screens, at the Galaxy.
+Indie at its heart, OW is firmly committed to championing filmmakers and writers and bringing the best films to the Geek Capital of the World.
 With a diverse and approachable team of programmers, we are building a network of SciFi fans and filmmakers, leading a loyal community, and launching SciFi films into the wider world.

 (Note: If you are looking for the Screenwriting Contest, head to: filmfreeway.com/festival/OtherWorldsAustinSciFiScreenwritingContest)

 But really...why send us your film?
 Well:

 -FILMMAKERS HAVE A BLAST HERE!
 We firmly believe in framing our festival around you - the filmmaker.
 At OWA, you can count on a full theater of genre fans eager to watch your film (and ask you questions after - we hold a Q&A after every screening!)
 Network with other artists at our annual Filmmaker Happy Hour and throughout the fest.